MerloSimone/seupd2223-dards/README.md

 The repository is organised as follows:

-* `code`: this folder contains the source code of the developed system.
+* `code`: this folder contains the source code of the developed system (each subfolder contains the source code of a system and is named accordingly to that system).
-* `runs`: this folder contains the runs produced by the developed system.
+* `runs`: this folder contains the runs produced by the developed system (each zip folder contains the runs for the system that corresponds to the folder name, the subfolder not-submitted-runs contains some additional runs that were used for training purposes but MUST NOT be considered for the evaluation done by CLEF).
 * `results`: this folder contains the performance scores of the runs.
 * `homework-1`: this folder contains the report describing the techniques applied and insights gained.
 * `homework-2`: this folder contains the final paper submitted to CLEF.